Hazel A. McCaskrin

 Hazel A. McCaskrin (January 9, 1901 - December 2, 1954) was an American politician.

 Background

 Born in Tampico, Illinois, McCaskrin moved to Rock Island, Illinois and graduated from Rock Island High School.
 She was a Republican.
-McCaskrin was married to Harry M. McCaskrin, who served in the Illinois House of Representatives from 1921 to 1941.
+In 1911, McCaskrin married Harry M. McCaskrin, who served in the Illinois House of Representatives from 1921 to 1941.
 She also served as his secretary.
-McCaskrin also served in the Illinois House of Representatives from 1947 to 1949 and then from 1951 until her death in 1956.
+McCaskrin also served in the Illinois House of Representatives from 1947 to 1949 and then from 1951 until her death in 1954.
 She represented the 33rd district.
 McCaskrin was killed in an auto accident near Long Grove, Illinois on December 2, 1954.
-She was reelected to office at the time of her death.
+She had been reelected to office at the time of her death.